Saturday, December 6, 2025

 A number of financial institutions are working to fund clean energy solutions to help mitigate the climate crisis.
 But even more are still financing fossil fuels.
 Will they swap places?
 And when?

-In reality, according to Paddy McCully of environmental nonprofit Reclaim Finance, this makes many of the world’s biggest banks “climate arsonists.”
-He told the Guardian recently: “GFANZ and its member alliances will only be credible once they up their game and insist that their members help bring a rapid end to the era of coal, oil, and fossil gas expansion.
+Paddy McCully of Reclaim Finance put it bluntly in a 2022 interview with The Guardian: “GFANZ and its member alliances will only be credible once they up their game and insist that their members help bring a rapid end to the era of coal, oil, and fossil gas expansion.”

 Window